Rapptz/gum/docs/api/core/error.rst

     If finer gratuity is needed for error handling, you can define this macro with an error handler to use.
-Note that the macro is called as ``GUM_ERROR_HANDLER(result);`` with a trailing semicolon.
+Note that the macro is called as ``GUM_ERROR_HANDLER(result);`` with the trailing semicolon.
 The result parameter is what the function would return.
 The return value is not guaranteed to be meaningful. ``void`` functions have an empty result parameter.
     The default handler is: